sufian1985/new-angular-editor/CONTRIBUTING.md

 # Report an Issue

 Help us make AngularEditor better!
 If you think you might have found a bug, or some other weirdness, start by making sure it hasn't already been reported.
-You can [search through existing @sufian/new-angular-editor issues](https://github.com/kolkov/angular-editor/issues) to see if someone's reported one similar to yours.
+You can [search through existing new-angular-editor issues](https://github.com/sufian1985/new-angular-editor/issues) to see if someone's reported one similar to yours.

 If not, then [create a plunkr](http://bit.ly/UIR-Plunk) that demonstrates the problem (try to use as little code as possible: the more minimalist, the faster we can debug it).

-Next, [create a new issue](https://github.com/kolkov/angular-editor/issues/new) that briefly explains the problem, and provides a bit of background as to the circumstances that triggered it.
+Next, [create a new issue](https://github.com/sufian1985/new-angular-editor/issues/new) that briefly explains the problem, and provides a bit of background as to the circumstances that triggered it.
 Don't forget to include the link to that plunkr you created!

-**Note**: If you're unsure how a feature is used, or are encountering some unexpected behavior that you aren't sure is a bug, it's best to talk it out on [StackOverflow](http://stackoverflow.com/questions/ask?tags=angular,@sufian/new-angular-editor) before reporting it.
+**Note**: If you're unsure how a feature is used, or are encountering some unexpected behavior that you aren't sure is a bug, it's best to talk it out on [StackOverflow](http://stackoverflow.com/questions/ask?tags=angular,new-angular-editor) before reporting it.
 This keeps development streamlined, and helps us focus on building great software.